freistli/ASRClient/README.md

 Record and send 16k rate .wav to ASR server and get response in UTF-8

+Support flac, wav in HTTP mode
+Support flac in Websocket mode
+Suggest to use flac which supports websocket, and size is smaller comparing to wav

 ## PREREQUEST

 ### python 2.7 (>=2.7.12)